SumoLogic-Labs/opentelemetry-workshop/exercises/receivers/simpleprometheus/README.md

   otelcol_process_uptime{service_instance_id="caaa9fe6-8dad-458d-a6bc-8d7e1f0fd4c2",service_version="latest"} 1230.0165619999998
   ```

   Keep this otelcol instance running.
-We will need it for the rest of this excersize.
+We will need it for the rest of this exercise.

 ## Second otelcol instance for metrics collection